suasuasuasuasua/nextjs-tutorial/README.md

 With TailwindCSS, we can create "breakpoints" like `sm` and `md` to create responsive design.
 For example, we can use blocks and hiddens to show certain images at certain browser sizes.

+## Chapter 4 - Creating Layouts and Pages

+Next.js uses a file-system routing where folders are used to create nested routes.
+Each folder represents a route segment in the URL segment.
+We can create separate user interfaces for each route using the `layout.tsx` and `page.tsx` files.

+For example, `acme.com/dashboard/invoices` maps to `app/dashboard/invoices` in the actual folder structure.

+`page.tsx` is a special Next.js file that exports a React component, and it is **required** for the route to be accessible.

+- for example, `./app/page.tsx` routes to `/` while if we add `./app/ui/dashboard/page.tsx` this will route to `/dashboard`

+`layout.tsx` is another special file that defines some sort of shared structure for pages.
+For example, we might want to share the same navigation UI.

+One benefit of using routes in Next.js is that on navigation, page components are lazily loaded.
+The page layout is figured out, while the page components update.
+Thus, we don' thave to re-render the layout each time we revisit a page.
+This is known as partial rendering.

+Root layouts like `app/layout.tsx` are required.
+Any UI that we add to the root layout will be shared across all pages in the application.
+The layout that we defined for the dashboard is unique to the dashboard pages, so we don't need to add any additional UI here.